 - you can observe sea life from really close distances (several dolphins were within hands reach for us)

-- Magic Dolphin offers you a FREE second trip on a speedboat if you don’t see any sea life the first time
+- the speedboat tour that we did offers you a FREE second trip if you don’t see any sea life the first time

 Dolphin and whale watching trip in Madeira – our experience